microsoft/AzureMonitorAddonForSplunk/README.md

 * [Overview of Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs)

 ## Installation
-Until the add-on is in Splunkbase, installation is manual.<br/><br/>
+Until the add-on is in Splunkbase, installation is manual.
+In both Windows and Linux cases, it's easiest if you first clone the repo into your personal space.

+### Windows
+$SPLUNK_HOME defaults to `c:\program files\splunk`. <br/>
+$SPLUNK_DB defaults to `c:\program files\splunk\var\lib\splunk`.

+1. Copy the contents of the cloned repo into `$SPLUNK_HOME/etc/apps/azureLogs`.
+2. Create `$SPLUNK_DB\modinputs\azureLogs`.
+3. Alter permissions on the folder such that SYSTEM has read/write/update.
+4. Restart Splunk

+### Linux
+$SPLUNK_HOME defaults to `/opt/splunk`. <br/>
+$SPLUNK_DB defaults to `/datadrive/splunk_db`.

+1. Copy the contents of the cloned repo into `$SPLUNK_HOME/etc/apps/azureLogs`.
+2. Install node.js using the guidance on this page: [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager/)
+3. From `$SPLUNK_HOME/etc/apps/azureLogs/bin/app`, execute the following: `sudo npm install`
+4. From `$SPLUNK_HOME/etc/apps`, execute the following:
+`sudo chown -R splunk:splunk azureLogs`
+5. Restart Splunk

+### After restarting Splunk
-To install, clone into $SPLUNK_HOME/etc/apps/azureLogs.
-Restart Splunk.
-In the Splunk UI, you should now see it on the Manage Apps page as "Splunk Add-on for Azure Monitor Logs".
-In Settings/Data Inputs, you should see it as "Azure Monitor Logs".
-Add an instance and supply the values denoted in the following Inputs section.
+In the Apps manager screen of the Splunk Web UI you should now see "Splunk Add-on for Azure Monitor".
+In Settings / Data Inputs you should see in the Local Inputs list "Azure Monitor Logs".
+Create a new instance of the add-on and supply the needed inputs according to the Inputs section below.
+I name my instances according to the resource group that I'm monitoring with it, but you may have other naming standards.

-The add-on wants to checkpoint in `$SPLUNK_DB/modinputs/azureLogs`.
-On a Windows system, SYSTEM needs read/write/update permissions, and $SPLUNK_DB is `c:\program files\splunk\var\lib\splunk`.
-Add the directory and set permissions via Windows Explorer.

 ## Inputs: (all are required)